TehDaniel37/Pasta/README.md

 The program is written in plain C and is developed primarily to learn about processes in Linux as well as Test Driven Development (TDD).

+## But why?
+The primary reason for why I started this project was to have a way to script my Linux environment in response to _events_.
+There are tools that does this, like inotify-tools or acpid, but these are too specialized for certain types of events (say ACPI or file events) for my use-case.
+There are also other tools for scheduling scripts, like cron or anacron, but these only allow scheduling scripts at intervals or specific times.

 ## MVP Released!

 A first MVP version can now be tested.
 This is a early version that only supports interval type jobs (`every X seconds/minutes/hours`).